Resources for the Arts

 • Art Jobs has open listings for jobs in a variety of artistic fields.

-• Creativehotlist.com is a valuable resource, with postings, for the creative job search.
+• Creativehotlist.com is a valuable resource for the creative job search and includes job postings.

-• HOW Magazine is a comprehensive on-line business center for graphic designers, including job bank.
+• HOW Magazine is a comprehensive online business center for graphic designers, including a job bank.

 • GYST features specific career advice and professional practices for artists.